devildevilson/devils_script/README.md

 # devils_script
-Script system similar to Paradox games scripts (CK3, EU4)
+Script system similar to Paradox games scripts (CK3, EU4).
+While working on this I have completely forgot how Paradox lang is looks like.
+Thus the comma separator was born

 The only dependency is STL + Catch2 for tests